Art Deco district in Miami Beach

 Ocean Drive and Miami Beaches

-We pass through the Z Ocean Hotel.
-So we finally get to Ocean Drive and the Miami Beaches.
-One Art Deco building follows the next with its decors in the pastel colors for which the Arte Deco district of Miami Beach is famous.
-A stroll along this street leads past Art Deco buildings in South Beach.
+We walk through the Z Ocean Hotel.
+This is how we finally get to Ocean Drive and the Miami Beaches.
+Here, one Art Deco building follows the next with its decor in the pastel colors for which the Art Deco district of Miami Beach is famous.
+A stroll along this street takes you past Art Deco buildings in South Beach.
 Many of the buildings date from the early days of Art Deco in Miami Beach.
-The builders of that time did not care about artistic beauty.
-Rather, they wanted to build a bathing resort that corresponded to the taste of the time.
-Their aim was to attract bathers to Miami Beach who were looking for a seaside resort in the style of the time.
-They did not expect that they would create an attraction that still attracts visitors to Miami Beach today.
+However, the builders of that time were not interested in artistic beauty.
+Rather, they wanted to build a seaside resort that corresponded to the taste of the time.
+Instead, their aim was to attract bathers to Miami Beach who were looking for a seaside resort in the style of the time.
+They did not expect that they would create an attraction that still attracts visitors to Miami Beach to this day.

-If you want to know more about the Art Deco district in Miami, it is worth visiting
+If you want to know more about the Art Deco district in Miami Beach, it's definitely worth a visit

 Art Deco Museum and Welcome Center